 This revision work is about polish and professionalism.
 By the time you’re here, your work is nearly ready to go.
 It’s super tempting to submit, but I PROMISE, it’s worth the pain to cut these words.

-A lot of these filler words are either telling words (notably, those that add narrative distance) or they don't add anything to the manuscript.
-By cutting them, you'll tighten up your prose—which is exactly what agents and editors are looking for.
-Your work will also look more professional (so, great if you're writing essays) and grip readers.
+A lot of these filler words are either telling words (notably, those that add narrative distance) or they don’t add anything to the manuscript.
+By cutting them, you’ll tighten up your prose—which is exactly what agents and editors are looking for.
+Tight prose draws readers in and creates that page-turning effect.
+It also adds professional polish to your work.

 My technique for gutting these words is to do a search for one word, then evaluate each use of that word, one by one.
 If I’ve got 10-15 instances of a word like “actually” in a 200-page book, I’m not that worried about it.
 I’ll still go through them to sort of recommit not each one, but if they all make the cut, it’s fine by me.